Fixed price • 90 minutes • £750

 Every engagement has a defined end.
 Extension is your choice, never my pitch.

-I leave.
-The capability stays.
-If you want a consultant who embeds for eighteen months, I am the wrong person.
+I leave, and it keeps running.
+If you want a consultant who moves in for eighteen months, I am the wrong person — the whole point is that you don't need me.

 Same 90-minute structured session, same diagnostic muscle, run at the opposite end of the timeline.
-The Stall Review works out why a rollout stopped.
+The Maturity Review measures how far an adoption has actually got and what stopped it moving.
 The pre-mortem finds where yours would stop, while changing course still costs a conversation.

 This is exactly when it pays.
 The three stall points — verification, workflow joins, decision rights — are cheapest to design for before tooling is chosen and pilots are promised.
 After that, every fix has an audience.